BVK23/TaxiRide_StreamDataflow/README.md

 ## Taxi Ride: Real-Time Data Streaming and Analysis

 **In today's transportation landscape, data is pivotal for optimizing and tailoring travel experiences.
-In this project, I envisioned a system that your team could harness to leverage the power of real-time data streaming to optimize taxi rides.**
+In this project, I envisioned a system that could leverage the power of real-time data streaming to optimize taxi rides.**

 **Every taxi ride generates a plethora of data points - from start and end locations to time taken, ride cost, and customer feedback.
 While this data holds immense value, its vastness and lack of structure present challenges.
 Traditional batch processing techniques often fall short, unable to match the dynamic nature of the data and the immediacy of insights it promises.**

 > 🏗️ **This hypothetical end-to-end streaming data pipeline solution can ingest, process, and analyze taxi ride data in real-time.
 This offers the potential to instantly monitor and optimize various facets of the business, including dynamic pricing.**

-**Here's how the project was executed:(expand the drop downs)**
+**Here's how the project was executed:**

 ### Source Data : Avro, Pub/Sub